SIMEXP/psom/how_to_use_psom.md

 # Code a pipeline

 ## Syntax
 A `job` is a Matlab/Octave command that takes files as inputs and produce files as outputs, along with some optional parameters.
+A `pipeline` is a just a list of jobs.
+You can copy/paste the code of [`psom_demo_pipeline`](https://github.com/SIMEXP/psom/blob/master/psom_demo_pipeline.m) and execute it block by block to replicate this tutorial.
 ```matlab
 psom_gb_vars